Thank you for your interest in becoming a programmer at KBOO!

 - i.e If you are part of a collective, and a host leaves the show or wishes to join, notify the PAD/PD, so they can keep their records up to date.

 3.)
 Read the All Volunteer Email Newsletter

-- The first week of every month, staff sends out an All Volunteer Newsletter.
+- The first week of every month, our Volunteer Coordinator sends out an All Volunteer Newsletter.
 The bottom segment of the newsletter is designated for important information for Show Hosts.

 - It is your responsibility to make sure you are on the mailing list and that you read the newsletter all the way through.

 Every Spring and Fall, Staff meets with the show hosts to prepare for the upcoming membership drive.
 We share the state of the station, drive themes, pitching points, and other updates.We always provide multiple dates to accommodate everyone’s schedule.

 5.)
 Attend the FCC Basics: Legal Issues in Radio Training Annually

 - We ask that all Programmers take this course, once a calender year, to stay refreshed on FCC guidelines.

 6.)
 Create an Episode Page for each upcoming show

 - If you are a DJ, you are also required to fill out a Spinitron Playlist